Pepper-Man/pepper-hlsl/README.md

 # Legal Disclaimer
 - All original shader source code downloaded from [the halohlsl repository](https://github.com/halohlsl), extracted from the publicly available Editing Kit(s)
 - All original shader source code is property/copyright of 343 Industries/Certain Affinity, I own nothing.
 See file headers

+# Credits
+- TheHostileNegotiator for answering my many questions about HLSL and for the parallax code.